 Video thanks to ABC

-Brian Triglone.
-Brian has been a tireless volunteer leader of many community causes through his love of music: individually, as a member of a group and as a leader and conductor of community-based choirs, including The Treble Folk, Betty and Brian folk duo, the Rugby Choir, The Gospel Folk and Credo.
+Brian Triglone, OAM.
+Brian has been a tireless volunteer leader of many community causes through his love of music: individually, as a member of a group and as a leader and conductor of community-based choirs, including The Treble Folk, Betty and Brian Folk Duo, The Rugby Choir, The Gospel Folk and Credo.
 He is the founder and conductor of Alchemy Chorus.

-Brendan O’Loghlin AO.
+Brendan O’Loghlin, AO.
 After an early career as an RAAF pilot, Brendan moved into international relations and strategic policy.
 He served in Malaysia, Singapore, UK and USA, enjoying various musical activities in the local communities.
-He sings with The Oriana Chorale and plays with Los Amigos del Tango.

 Thursdays with Alchemy Chorus are not just about voices and music.
-They are a time for sharing and swapping stories and laughter and celebrating birthdays.
+They are a time for sharing stories and laughter and celebrating birthdays.
 Each week there is a member spotlight session when a life-story is told.
-There have been stories from and about scientists, business people, teachers, accountants, public servants, taxi drivers, artists, military personnel, diplomats and the ongoing work of carers is ever-present and affirmed.
+There have been stories from and about scientists, business people, teachers, accountants, public servants, taxi drivers, artists, military personnel, and diplomats, and the ongoing work of carers is ever-present and affirmed.

-Alchemy Chorus meets every Thursday in school terms from 10.00 to 12.00 at the Council on the Ageing hall at Hughes Community Centre, 2 Wisdom St, Hughes.
+Alchemy Chorus meets every Thursday in school terms from 10.00 to 12.00 at the Council on the Ageing (COTA) hall at Hughes Community Centre, Wisdom St, Hughes.